Connor Grey: New York Mets

 On June 17, 2021, Grey's contract was purchased by the New York Mets organization.
 He made 11 appearances (9 starts) split between the High–A Brooklyn Cyclones and Double–A Binghamton Rumble Ponies, accumulating a 2–5 record and 4.00 ERA with 62 strikeouts across 54 innings.

 On August 22, 2022, Grey's contract was selected by the Mets and he was promoted to the active roster.
 He warmed up in a game against the New York Yankees, but did not enter.
 On August 27, Grey was optioned back to Triple–A without making an appearance for the Mets, becoming a phantom ballplayer.
 He was designated for assignment by the team on September 1, following the promotion of Deven Marrero.
 Grey cleared waivers and was sent outright to the Triple–A Syracuse Mets on September 4.
 In 26 total appearances for Syracuse in 2022, Grey posted a 5–6 record and 6.38 ERA with 88 strikeouts across 104 1/3 innings pitched.
 He elected free agency following the season on November 10.

 On January 13, 2023, Grey re-signed with the Mets on a minor league deal.
 Grey was placed on the injured list to begin the year after an MRI revealed a partial tear in his ulnar collateral ligament.
 He later underwent Tommy John surgery and missed the entirety of the 2023 season as a result.
 Grey elected free agency following the season on November 6.

 Gastonia Ghost Peppers

 On April 23, 2025, Grey signed with the Gastonia Ghost Peppers of the Atlantic League of Professional Baseball.
+He made 17 starts for Gastonia, compiling a 1–3 record and 4.46 ERA with 79 strikeouts across 72 2/3 innings pitched.

+On April 6, 2026, Grey re-signed with the Ghost Peppers.